Azure/azureml-assets/training/model_management/components/convert_model_to_mlflow/README.md

 # MLFlow Converter Component
-This component can be used in azure machine learning pipelines to convert the model type to mlflow.
+This component can be used in Azure Machine Learning pipelines to convert the model type to mlflow.

 # 1. Inputs